Tags:

 Said: 'Will you give me your loss and your sorrow?'

-'If I show you the roses you follow?'
+'If I you the roses you follow?'

 Why they call me it I do not know for my name was Elisa Day